|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

-Advising is required prior to initial registration for students who must register at terminals and is strongly recommended for all students who register through the DiamondLine (215.204.2525) or OWLnet at owlnet.temple.edu.
-Students should contact their school, college, or department advisers for appointments or information.
-Generally, advisers and students review options and requirements, select courses, and complete and sign a registration form when necessary.
-For further information on academic advising, please see Advising under Student Support and Services section of the Bulletin.
+Advising is required prior to initial registration for students who must register at terminals and is strongly recommended for all students who register through OWLnet at http://owlnet.temple.edu.
+Students should contact their school, college, or department advisors for appointments or information.
+Generally, advisors and students review options and requirements, select courses, and complete and sign a registration form when necessary.
+For further information on academic advising, please see Advising under the Student Support and Services section of the Bulletin.

-Also, read the General Registration and Online Registration Information (the DiamondLine and OWLnet) provided on the website of the Office of Academic Records.
+Also, read the General Registration and Online Registration Information provided on the website of the Office of Academic Records.

 Enrollment is not complete until payment of tuition and fees has been made and processed through the Department of the Bursar.
 Failure to satisfy financial obligations may result in cancellation of a student's current registration; withholding of official transcripts, grades, degrees, and diplomas; denial of the right to register for future sessions; and the assessment of late fees and collection costs.

 Students who withdraw from classes by the end of a term's drop/add period (the end of the second week of the fall and spring semesters and summer sessions) will have the courses deleted from their rosters.
 This will relieve them of academic responsibility and in many instances financial responsibility associated with the course.

 Students who withdraw from classes after the drop/add period are responsible for full payment of all tuition and fees.
 Unpaid tuition balances may be referred for collection and students may be held liable for paying all associated collection costs and/or legal fees.